Walt Dated World

 Please Help Walt Dated World

-American Journeys premiered on September 15,1984.
+American Journeys premiered on September 15,1984 at Walt Disney World.
+At one point the film was sponsored by Black & Decker.
+The film had its debut at Disneyland earlier that summer on July 4.
 It was written by Randy Bright and Rick Harper.
 This film strove to be less stuffy than the original America the Beautiful and also tried to introduce perspectives other than the traditionally white and male ones that made up a lot of American histories.
-Basil Splendors did the score for the film.
-The movie was directed by Jeff Billy and ended its run on January 9, 1994 when it was replaced by The Timekeeper.
-At one point this film was sponsored by Black & Decker.
-It also played at Disneyland and Tokyo Disneyland.
+Basil Splendors did the score for the film and the movie was directed by Jeff Billy.
+This Circle-Vision presentation ended its Magic Kingdom run on January 9, 1994.
+It was later replaced by The Timekeeper.
+Disneyland played American Journeys until July 7, 1996.
+Tokyo Disneyland also showed the film from May 17, 1986 to August 31, 1992.

 American Journeys Script